mjsuhonos/Annif-corpora/cannif/README.md

 ### creating projects

+Projects can be created through the "New Project" pop-up.
+A project requires:
+- a name
+- a loaded vocabulary
+- a language
+- an analyzer
+- a backend

-New projects can be created through the "New Project" pop-up.
-A project requires a name, a loaded vocabulary, a language, and a backend.
-New vocabularies can be loaded for a project by entering a vocab ID and a language, and uploading a vocabulary file.
-Once loaded, the vocabulary can be used in any new project.
+Vocabularies can be loaded for a project by entering a vocab ID and a language, and uploading a vocabulary file.
+Once loaded, the vocabulary can then be used in any new project.

 ## that's all folks